Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: Introduction

 \begin{remarkintro} Let $G$ be split, semisimple, almost simple, simply connected over $k$ and let $G_{\rm ad}$ denote the adjoint group of $G$, that is, the quotient of $G$ by its center.
 The group $G_{\rm ad}$ acts on $G$ by conjugation, thereby giving an action of $G_{\rm ad}$ on $\piA_1(G)$.
 If $G$ is not of symplectic type, this action is trivial.
 In case $G$ is of symplectic type, this action is nontrivial and it can be shown that one has a canonical isomorphism

 of Nisnevich sheaves of abelian groups.
-This will be established in Section \ref{sec:method+Cartan}.
 In fact, analyzing the method of our proof applied through appropriate realization functors, we obtain a simple proof of the following result by S. Gille \cite{Gille-Suslin-homology}.

 \begin{corollaryintro} For any split, semisimple, almost simple, simply connected algebraic group $G$ over $k$, there is a canonical isomorphism

 of Nisnevich sheaves of abelian groups with transfers in the sense of Voevodsky, where $\HS_1$ denotes the first Suslin homology sheaf of quasi-projective schemes over $k$. \end{corollaryintro} \end{remarkintro}